The Sisters (1938 film): Critical reception

+Lewis wrote "The Sisters turned out to be a well-produced, respectable Picture.
+Not a big box-office success (maybe Jack was right about Flynn’s moustache), but very acceptable to the studio on all levels."

 Life observed, "Bette Davis acts with such extraordinary grace, sensitivity, and distinction that hers is already being acclaimed the movie performance of the year."

 Variety called the film "a virtual cavalcade of early 20th-century American history" and added, "Davis turns in one of her most scintillating performances.
 Flynn's happy-go-lucky reporter is a vivid portrayal although his slight English accent seems incongruous."

+Lewis wrote that Litvak "as a director... was cold and... it showed in the film.
+He had a fine camera eye and his work was pleasing to the eye, but there was a lack of character development and relationship in the performances."